urios81/Calendar-Project/README.md

-# Dynamic Calendar with Event Management
+# Dynamic Calendar with Connected Events

 This project is a dynamic, responsive calendar application designed to manage and visualize events.
 It supports recurring events, allows filtering of events based on multiple criteria, and provides a detailed view of events with additional information.
 The calendar is fully functional and can be viewed on GitHub Pages.